Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 First a warmup loop of 40 iterations was executed before measuring the 1000 loops, we discarded the first run of the benchmark to account for V8 TurboFan optimizations.

 Result is the average time taken to execute one call in the 1000 iteration loop.

+The tests ran in order to obtain the above timings were on a machine with Ryzen 7 3800x

 ## Discussion